elien666/hass-family-calendar/add-on/README.md

 Unlike traditional add-ons that use build-time environment variables, this add-on uses **runtime configuration injection**:

 1. The add-on's `run.sh` script reads configuration from Home Assistant's add-on options
+2. Feature toggles control which configuration options are included in the generated `config.js`
-2. A `config.js` file is generated at startup with `window.APP_CONFIG` containing only set values
+3. A `config.js` file is generated at startup with `window.APP_CONFIG` containing only enabled features and their configuration
-3. The React application reads from `window.APP_CONFIG` first, falling back to build-time env vars for local development
+4. The React application reads from `window.APP_CONFIG` first, falling back to build-time env vars for local development
-4. Features automatically disable if their required configuration is missing
+5. Features are automatically disabled if their toggle is off or if their required configuration is missing

 ### Architecture